DefinetlyNotAI/Logicytics/EXTRA/What Is This.md

 - **Python Installer:** Use this only if the device doesn't have Python installed (Preferably 3.11)

 - **Caution:** As with any third-party software, proceed with caution.
-These tools are provided for educational purposes and should not be used for malicious activities.
+These tools are provided for educational purposes and should not be used for malicious activities, You will get AntiVirus warnings from these tools, especially the ZIPPED ones, this is normal.

 - **Administrative Privileges:** Running these tools may require administrative privileges.
 Ensure you have the necessary permissions before attempting to use them.